-You get a thirty hour power deserve, and a comfort fit band that can either fit snugly on your bare wrist, or attach to the outside of your coat if you’re more of a winter time hiker.
+You get a thirty-hour power to deserve, and a comfort fit band that can either fit snugly on your bare wrist or attaches to the outside of your coat if you’re more of a wintertime hiker.
 It adjusts well, and keeps this lightweight watch on your wrist perfectly, without sliding.
 Most altimeter watches are packing some internal hardware, so the weight range can go up.
-Suunto managed to keep this under five ounces, since they know you’re already lugging 50lbs+ on your back.
-From price, killer function, and a reliability that most watches can’t bring you, Suunto climbed to the top of the list.
+Suunto managed to keep this under five ounces since they know you’re already lugging 50lbs+ on your back.
+From price, killer function, and reliability that most watches can’t bring you, Suunto climbed to the top of the list.

 Includes GPS function

 Thirty hour battery supply

 Garmin is one of the few kings of the outdoors, focusing on gadgets and tools to make your camping and hiking lifestyle easier.
 You can utilize your GPS in all its glory, alongside the GLONASS, and still have battery life between twenty-four and forty-eight hours.
 We’re huge fans of the high-quality display, complete with LED lighting (which can be adjusted to preserve battery life), giving you crystal clear visibility of your altitude at any point of the day.
 Built right into the comfortable silicone band is a heart rate monitor strap, feeding information to your watch, or straight to your Garmin smartphone app designed specifically for this watch.